What is our primary use case?

 The Gateway is extremely flexible, which was one of the big plus sides.

 We had to do a lot of custom integrations which the Gateway made quite easy.
 E.g. we have shortcomings in our existing legacy product stack so we leveraged the CA Gateway to handle these.
-(This is not necessarily a tech limitation but a licensing limitation as well.)
+(This is not necessarily just a technology limitation but a licensing limitation as well.)
 The Gateway is capable of integrating into the legacy IBM space.
 This was one of the reasons the product was chosen.

 The capability to extend the Gateway functionality into reusable components is a big plus for us.